CloudSnorkel/cdk-github-runners/API.md

 VPC used for all management functions.
 Use this with GitHub Enterprise Server hosted that's inaccessible from outside the VPC.

+**Note:** This only affects management functions that interact with GitHub.
+Lambda functions that help with runner image building and don't interact with GitHub are NOT affected by this setting and will run outside the VPC.

 Make sure the selected VPC and subnets have access to the following with either NAT Gateway or VPC Endpoints:
 * GitHub Enterprise Server
 * Secrets Manager